 Sleep deprivation impacts all areas of our life, from our moods to how well we can drive a vehicle.
 The alarming fact is though, that many adults live their lives sleep deprived, as the CDC estimates nearly one-third of adults get less than 7 hours of sleep each night.

 Most noticeably, sleep deprivation impacts our moods.
-When you deprive yourself of sleep, your body produces more cortisol (a stress hormone) to keep you alert and awake—this can cause you to feel irritable and moody.
+When you deprive yourself of sleep, your body produces more cortisol (a stress hormone) to keep you alert and awake—aside from irritation or moodiness, the dysregulation of cortisol levels mean they will not lower enough to let a person fall asleep.
 Being tired can also make you cranky and irrational, as it affects our ability to make good decisions and handle stress.

 Insufficient sleep can also impact reaction times and hand-eye coordination, two very important things necessary for driving.
 Getting behind the wheel when you’re tired is more dangerous than you might imagine—every year there are nearly 6,000 fatal crashes due to drowsy driving.